 That gripped our necks firmly.

-You were no longer a buoy but a large,
+You were no longer the driftwood but a large,

 And I began to drown